The gospel is being proclaimed through new worshiping communities and lived in different voices and languages

 “I am so moved by her words,” Collins said.
 “Right now, I am working through an NWC immigrant resource that is full of these kinds of stories shared in a variety of accents.
 It is a humbling experience.”

-NWC leaders attempt to live out the gospel in their communities in different voices, accents and patterns — and in different languages, tones and habits.
+But beyond these statistics are the stories behind them, Collins said.
+NWC leaders attempt to live out the gospel in their communities in different voices, accents, and patterns — and in different languages, tones, and habits.

 “Sabbath is not a word in the African pastor’s dictionary,” said one leader.
 “This was a transformational experience for me.